karimbahgat/PyAgg/README.rst

 Dependencies
 ------------

-PIL/Pillow (used for image loading, saving, and manipulation)
+PIL/Pillow (used for image loading, saving, and manipulation.
+Also used for text-rendering, which means if you compile PIL/Pillow on your own make sure FreeType support is enabled)

 Installing it
 -------------